Your Guide to Planning the Ultimate National Park Wedding or Elopement

 A national park wedding or elopement embraces simplicity and the raw beauty of nature.
 With such breathtaking surroundings, you won't need extravagant decorations or elaborate setups.
 The natural elements will serve as the decor, allowing you to focus on what truly matters – your commitment to each other and the love you share.
 This approach can also be environmentally friendly, aligning with eco-conscious values.

-the best national parks for your wedding or elopement
+Choosing the best national park for your elopement or wedding

 Choosing my favorite national park for my couples to get married in is a little bit like trying to choose my favorite dog … it's just not possible!
 With that being said, here are a few of my favorites: